 Squick: In the casually promiscuous society in which the book takes place, it is considered healthy - even endearing - for young children to sexually experiment with each other.
 There is also a memorable passage pointing out the more Freudian aspects of breastfeeding, and the descriptions of John's mother.

 The Woobie: Poor, poor John "The Savage".
 As if growing up bullied and ostracized by everyone was bad enough, he ends up despising the very world he thought would be his one salvation.
-And after being ostracized there too and paraded around like a circus animal, he is Driven to Suicide.
+And after being ostracized there too and paraded around like a circus animal, he chooses exile.
+After the curiosity seekers chase him even there, and after betraying his beliefs in a drug-induced stupor, he is finally Driven to Suicide.

 What was it again?
 Oh yes; Chobin temporarily becomes crazier than usual, suddenly starts acting like Fawful, and attempts to kill Leo and co. with a giant Groudon Mecha.